 All aspects of running the PMF will be governed and managed by a committee of no less than three individuals and no more than nine.
 The organisation will have at least the following officers:

 7. Appointment and election of the committee

-- The first committee will be the people decided upon at the meeting where this governing document is adopted.
-They shall be:
+The first committee will be the people decided upon at the meeting where this governing document is adopted.
+They will serve for three years and shall be:

-- Committee members must be elected by a majority vote at a properly convened committee meeting and will serve for a term of three years.
+- Additional committee members must be elected by a majority vote at a properly convened committee meeting and will serve for a term of three years.

 - Any PMF member can be appointed to the committee if the existing members deem them to be a fit and proper person for the role with the required skill and experience.

 - Each of the initial committee members can serve a maximum of two consecutive three year terms after their initial term.